BoxunWang/community-starter-kit/README.md

 ## Project maintainers

 This project is maintained by Monalisa Octocat and friends.
 Use of this project under the [MIT License](LICENSE.md).

+## project description

+A GitHub App built with probot that celebrates new user activity within your repository.